Let's read!

 Reading lists |

-We are very lucky to have First News as one of our reading resources in school now.
-Teachers and Teaching assistants will be able to use up to date, weekly news stories as part of their guided reading and daily reading sessions.
+We are very lucky to have First News as one of our reading resources in school.
+Children will be able to use up to date news resources as part of their reading for pleasure sessions.
 Each week, every class will have a delivery of the latest newspaper, as well as the latest online resources available.
 These include extra exclusive news stories and weekly puzzles to solve.

 |